NR-Schools/CS200/README.md

 - Upload an image of a corn leaf.
 - Preview the image before uploading.
 - Classify the image using the VGNet Model.
-- Display classification results with confidence.
+- Display classification results.

 ## Technologies Used

 - **Flask**: Python web framework used for building the application.
-- **Keras**: Deep learning library used for the VGNet Model.
+- **Tensorflow and Keras**: Deep learning library used for the VGNet Model.
 - **HTML/CSS/JavaScript**: For the frontend and user interface.

 ## Setup